 An HCA is a spending account with an amount of money set aside for your employees to use for covered health care expenses.
 You fund the HCA for your employees.
 Charges for covered medical care services are first paid from this account.
 Money spent from the HCA is also applied toward the annual deductible.
 Unspent funds roll over from year to year.
 If a member leaves the plan, the funds return to the employer.

 What is the BlueEdge HCA Plan deductible?

 Like most other PPO plans, BlueEdge includes an annual deductible.
 A deductible is a fixed amount a member is required to pay before health care benefits begin.
-The HCA pays a portion of the deductible and the member is responsible for paying the remaining part.
+The HCA pays a portion of the deductible and the employee is responsible for paying the other portion.

 How does the BlueEdge HCA family deductible work?